WICG/portals/README.md

 _Note: ideally Permissions Policy would become a superset of the Permissions API and iframe sandboxing.
 Then we could use that infrastructure as the single place to impose and lift these restrictions.
 Currently that is not the case, so the spec will be more messy._

-TODO:

-- Do all of these restrictions also apply to same-origin portals?
-I lean towards "yes"?
+All of these restrictions apply uniformly to both same-origin and cross-origin portals, for simplicity.
+We could consider lifting some of them for same-origin portals in the future, if use cases arise.

 ### Rendering